 Language: English is the most common language spoken but Spanish is often heard in the south-western states.

 Entry requirements for Americans: US citizens require passports.
-No visas are required for stays of up to three months.
+A visa is required.

-Entry requirements for Canadians: Canadians do not require a visa, only a valid passport.
+Entry requirements for Canadians: Canadians require a valid passport.
 Visitors should hold tickets and documents required for return or onward destination.
+A visa is required.

-Entry requirements for South Africans: South Africans must hold a passport valid for duration of stay, and a visa is required.
+Entry requirements for South Africans: South Africans must hold a passport valid for duration of stay.
+A visa is required for stays longer than 90 days.
 Visitors must have return or onward tickets and the necessary documents for further travel.

 Passport/Visa Note: It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Visa is required for short visits unless travelers qualify for entry under the Visa Waiver Program.
 The Visa Waiver Program (VWP) enables citizens of certain countries to travel to the US for a stay of up to 90 days without a visa.
 Visitors under the VWP need to register online three days before travel and have an Electronic System for Travel Authorization (ESTA).
 This allows the US government to screen all visitors before travel.
 Visitors entering the country under the VWP must have a machine-readable passport (MRP) that has a barcode on the photo page.
 Travellers under the VWP must have passports that include biometrics if they wish to enter the country without a visa, which means that passports must contain unique personal data such as fingerprints or iris details.
 All passports must contain a digital photo image in order to travel visa-free.
 All visitors to the USA have a photograph and two fingerprints taken by an inkless scanner on arrival, including those travelling visa-free under the VWP.
 As part of the Western Hemisphere Travel Initiative (WHTI), all travellers travelling between the United States and Canada, Mexico, Bermuda, and the Caribbean region are required to present a passport or other valid travel document to enter or re-enter the United States.
 If departing from the USA, a valid passport is required by immigration authorities.
 Immigration officials often apply different rules to those stated by travel agents and official sources.